Convolutional causal learning for aerodynamic flows: Introduction

-{ Moving beyond correlation-based analysis, a causality-inspired approach has recently emerged to identify the causal drivers of unsteady flows, thereby assisting in a deeper understanding of complex fluid motion and dynamics.
-For example, the use of the Shapely additive explanations (SHAP) algorithm for turbulent flow prediction has been shown as an effective data-driven approach to identify causal vortical structures~\cite{cremades2025classically, cremades2026x}.
-Causality-based modal analysis, referred to as informative and non-informative mode decomposition, has also been introduced~\cite{arranz2024informative} and extended to aerodynamic flows by considering the relationship between lift response and vortical motion~\cite{fukami2025information}.
-It is important to note that such approaches enable the modal analysis of flow with aperiodic or transient base states, while traditional techniques are often limited to the dynamics with a statistically-stationary base flow~\cite{linot2025extracting}. }
+Moving beyond correlation-based analysis, a causality-inspired approach has recently emerged to identify the causal drivers of unsteady flows, thereby assisting in a deeper understanding of complex fluid motion and dynamics.
+For example, the use of the Shapley additive explanations (SHAP) algorithm for turbulent flow prediction has been shown as an effective data-driven approach to identify vortical structures~\cite{cremades2025classically, cremades2026x}, {with respect to} {the conveyed information about the temporal flow development.} Causality-based modal analysis, referred to as informative and non-informative mode decomposition, has also been introduced~\cite{arranz2024informative}. {The formulation has been extended to aerodynamic flows by considering the lift-generating mechanism as a cause and effect relationship ~\cite{fukami2025information}}.
+It is important to note that such approaches enable the modal analysis of flow with aperiodic or transient base states, while traditional techniques are often limited to the dynamics with a statistically-stationary base flow~\cite{linot2025extracting}. { Furthermore, the inherent nonlinearity offers an advantage to capture dominant features in a nonlinear system over the conventional linear method~\cite{arranz2024informative}.}

-{ This study proposes {\it information-theoretic convolutional learning} that achieves causality-based mode decomposition while identifying reduced-order representations of causally important vortical structures.
-While existing causal mode decompositions operate in a point-wise manner, which yields spatial discontinuity along with an expensive inference cost~\cite{fukami2025information}, the current technique based on convolutional networks~\cite{lecun2002gradient} enables the extraction of coherent modal structures and identifies a submanifold that captures the causal relationship between vortical flows and aerodynamic forces.
-The proposed method is applied to a range of aerodynamic flow examples, exhibiting that the present information-theory-assisted model is capable of extracting the causal relationship between vortical structures and exerted lift in a transient manner.
-The present paper is organized as follows.
-The formulation of informative mode decomposition is described in section \ref{sec:method}.
-Results are discussed in section \ref{sec:res}.
-Conclusions are remarked in section \ref{sec:conc}. }
+{ This study considers {\it information-theoretic convolutional learning} that achieves mode decomposition based on the informatics point of view, providing modal structures related to aerodynamic force while identifying reduced-order representations of important vortical structures.} While existing information-theoretic mode decompositions operate in a point-wise manner, which yields spatial discontinuity along with an expensive inference cost~\cite{fukami2025information}, the current technique, based on convolutional networks~\cite{lecun2002gradient}, enables the extraction of coherent modal structures and identifies a submanifold that represents the relationship between vortical flows and aerodynamic forces.
+The proposed method is applied to a range of aerodynamic flow examples, exhibiting that the present information-theory-assisted model is capable of extracting the relationship between vortical structures and exerted lift in a transient manner.